 The Honors College at The University of Southern Mississippi fosters a deep, communal engagement with ideas and an atmosphere of personal connection and achievement by providing students with small classes, opportunities for active learning, and research experiences.
 We create a supportive and challenging intellectual community, promote attentive mentoring, and expose our students to cutting-edge scholars and artists.
 Above all, we encourage our students to seize opportunities and boldly determine their own paths—both at the university and beyond.

 For more information about eligibility and requirements, visit our website.

 All students admitted to the Honors College will receive some form of financial support as outlined below:

 All entering freshmen admitted to the Honors College will automatically be awarded the Honors Scholar Award, which consists of the following:

-Students with a composite of 30 ACT or higher (or SAT equivalent) who have been offered admission to the Honors College will be placed into competition for the Honors College Discovery Scholarship and the Honors College Presidential Scholarship.
-These achievement awards are intended for students who not only have an impressive academic record but who also represent the ideals that the Honors College embraces: intellectual curiosity, creativity, engagement, openness to new ideas, passion for learning, and drive.
+All Honors College applicants will be considered for two achievement awards: the Presidential Scholarship and the Discovery Scholarship.
+These highly-competitive scholarships are awarded to a small number of students who exemplify the core ideals of the Honors College: intellectual curiosity, creativity, openness to new ideas, passion for learning, and drive.
 Please note that these scholarships are awarded through a competitive process and are not automatically given to students who meet the minimum consideration requirements.
 All students who have been admitted to the Honors College and who meet criteria eligibility will be placed into competition for these awards; no additional materials are required.
 Please note that although these are not need based awards, all recipients are required to submit a current year FAFSA (Free Application for Federal Student Aid).